Verse-by-Verse Study

 Walk in Him

-The NIV says we are to continue to live our lives in him, while the Greek text reads, just walk in him.
+The NIV says we are to continue to live our lives in him, while the Greek text reads, just “walk in him”.
 The New American Standard renders the text accurately, “Therefore as you have received Christ Jesus the Lord, so walk in Him.”
 Just trust him, no matter what.

 When walking with God, He is always with us, yet He is always out ahead of us.
 When Jesus met Nathanael he said, “Here truly is an Israelite in whom there is no deceit.
 How do you know me?
 Nathanael, asked.
 Jesus answered, ‘I saw you while you were still under the fig tree before Philip called you.’”
 (John 1:48).
+Be assured, God knows even the location of our prayers to Him.
+As Jesus noted the sincerity of Nathanael in his prayers, God recognizes and responds to your earnest prayer.

 God is so far ahead of us in his planning and care, the time and distance is unimaginable.
 Paul declares, “For he chose us in him before the creation of the world” (Eph 1:4).
 God’s planning on our behalf goes back to a time before there was time.
 God is always in advance of us and has given us the “hope of eternal life, which God, who does not lie, promised before the beginning of time” (Titus 1:2).